-In all the dioceses of the United States of America, January 22 is observed as a particular Day of Prayer and Penance for Life for violations to the dignity of the human person committed through acts of abortion, and of prayer for the full restoration of the legal guarantee of the right to life.
-The Mass "For Peace and Justice" (no. 22 of the "Masses for Various Needs") should be celebrated with violet vestments as an appropriate liturgical observance for this day.
+In all the dioceses of the United States of America, January 21 is observed as a particular Day of Prayer and Penance for Life for violations to the dignity of the human person committed through acts of abortion, and of prayer for the full restoration of the legal guarantee of the right to life.
+(NB: This special day of prayer is usually celebrated on January 22, but as this year it falls on a Sunday, the date has been moved to the 21st.)
+The Mass "For Peace and Justice" (no. 22 of the "Masses for Various Needs") can be celebrated with violet vestments, or the Mass "For Giving Thanks to God for the Gift of Human Life" (n.
+48/1) may be used with white vestments as an appropriate liturgical observance for this day.
 (General Instruction of the Roman Missal, no. 373)